Estimated reading time: 5 minutes

 Investments work well for those who value stability and are content with moderate returns as a price of that steadiness.

-If your main focus is to solidify your financial future, then you should stick to investments, rather than speculation.
+If your main focus is solidifying your financial future, you should stick to investments rather than speculation.

 Speculations: Low-Floor, High-Ceiling Bets